-All of the time since our calling—and the testing and the trials—have only prepared us for where we are right at this moment, even as the children of Israel who stood that day (as Deuteronomy 1:8 says) ready to get in the land.
-They had been 40 years preparing for what was going to be the final dash to the finished line.
-They still did not possess the land; and history shows that it took them another 7 years, until they finally did "possess the land."
+All of the time since our calling—and the testing and the trials—have only prepared us for where we are right at this moment, even as the children of Israel who stood that day (as Deuteronomy 1:8 says) ready to get into the land.
+They had been 40 years preparing for what was going to be the final dash to the finish line.
+They still did not possess the land; and history shows that it took them another 7 years until they finally did "possess the land."
 We might say that their gun-lap lasted 7 years.

-There are some of us, I think, that our gun-lap has already lasted 30 or 40 [years].
-Hoping that there might be a little bit of remission or letting off of that . . .
-I think that we cannot say that.
+There are some of us, I think, that our gun-lap has already lasted 30 or 40 years.
+Hoping that there might be a little bit of remission or letting off of that, but I am afraid that we cannot say that.
 I think that all of the messages so far are indicating that things are going to intensify, and I certainly believe that as well.

 For those people in Deuteronomy, many a battle was yet to be waged against the people of the land.
 Those "people of the land" are symbolic of two things that we have to deal with.
 Ephesians 6 shows that we have to deal with demonic spirits, and that we have to make war against them.
 The second one is sin that is dwelling within us, as Romans 7 clearly shows.
 These must first be met and subdued before we can actually claim our land—the earth, our inheritance—as ours.
-It's going to take a burning vision.
-It's going to take perseverance.
-It's going to take deep-seated loyalty to Jesus Christ.
+It is going to take a burning vision.
+It is going to take perseverance.
+It is going to take deep-seated loyalty to Jesus Christ.
 And we cannot, in some cases, even see our enemies.
 But we know this:

-Matthew 7:13-14 Enter you in at the strait gate: for wide is the gate, and broad is the way, that leads to destruction, and many there be which go in thereat.
-Because strait [or, difficult] is the gate, and narrow is the way, which leads unto life, and few there be that find it.
+Matthew 7:13-14 Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and many there are who go in by it.
+Because narrow [or, difficult] is the gate and difficult is the way which leads to life, and there are few who find it.

 Vision tells us where we want to go.
 And we must continue honing ours if we want to end up in the Kingdom of God.
 Remember that vision is an insight, a perception, into a reality that the physical eye cannot see.
 I want to go back to Hebrews 11 again, and read those scriptures that apply to Abraham.
 And, of course, they apply to us.

-Hebrews 11:10 For he looked for a city which has foundations, whose builder and maker is God.
+Hebrews 11:10 For he waited for the city which has foundations, whose builder and maker is God.

 You know that place was invisible.
 It was something that was in his mind's eye that he looked to—in the same way that we look for the heavenly Jerusalem to come down out of heaven and be here on earth.
-That's going to be our dwelling place, our home, forever and ever.
-It's in our mind's eye.
-We haven't seen it, any more than Abraham did.
+That is going to be our dwelling place, our home, forever and ever.
+It is in our mind's eye.
+We have not seen it, any more than Abraham did.

-Hebrews 11:13-16 These [the people mentioned in this chapter] all died in faith, not having received the promises, but having seen them afar off [again, in their mind's eye—in vision], and were persuaded of them, and embraced them, and confessed that they were strangers and pilgrims on the earth.
-For they that say such things declare plainly that they seek a country.
-[It's one they can't see with their physical eye.]
-And truly, if they had been mindful of that country from whence they came out [that one we can see], they might have had opportunity to have returned.
-But now they desire a better country, that is, a heavenly.
-Wherefore God is not ashamed to be called their God: for He has prepared for them a city.
+Hebrews 11:13-16 These [the people mentioned in this chapter] all died in faith, not having received the promises, but having seen them afar off [again, in their mind's eye—in vision] were assured of them, and embraced them and confessed that they were strangers and pilgrims on the earth.
+For those who say such things declare plainly that they seek a homeland.
+[It is one they cannot see with their physical eye.]
+And truly if they had called to mind that country from which they came out [that one we can see], they would have had opportunity to return.
+But now they desire a better, that is, a heavenly country.
+Therefore God is not ashamed to be called their God, for He has prepared a city for them.

-Now, [there is something here that] is interesting in several ways.
-It's something that you probably are not aware of—even though you may have read through the book of Deuteronomy many times.
+Now, there is something here that is interesting in several ways.
+It is something that you probably are not aware of—even though you may have read through the book of Deuteronomy many times.
 Maybe, especially, you read through the beginning of the book of Deuteronomy.
 But leadership is the very first subject Moses addresses.
 The very first one (in Deuteronomy 1)!

 In Deuteronomy 1, at the time that Israel was there, all they faced was an easy march into the Promised Land.
-But I'm going to jump ahead in the story in order to pick up on an interesting way that Moses addresses the Israelites.
-And then I'm going to get back to what I am beginning here.
+But I am going to jump ahead in the story in order to pick up on an interesting way that Moses addresses the Israelites.
+And then I am going to get back to what I am beginning here.
 I am doing this because it has a bearing on this principle of leadership.
 First, I just want to set the time element.

 There Moses is reflecting back, for the benefit of the people, to what had happened within 3 to 5 months after they came out of Egypt.
 They were still at Horeb, after the giving of the law.
 So that sets the time element that begins this sequence of events.